KlaudiaBC/E-Commerce-Applications-Project-Pretty-Curly-Girl/TESTING.md

 Most of the challenges I have met during the implementation are included in the Jira Board, where it was easy and convenient to leave comments in attachment to the tickets I have been working on.

+**Issue - 01**
+**Merging conflicts:**

-1. The most troubling in the beginning was working on the git-branches, because I haven't been prepared for any eventual issues with creating pull requests and merging the data into the main branch.
+The most troubling in the beginning was working on the git-branches, because I haven't been prepared for any eventual issues with creating pull requests and merging the data into the main branch.
 See below:

 From the GitHub side when merging your PR it can look like this:
 <p align="center">